 This cold-hardy Mediterranean annual herb (ht 50 cm), called coriander (or cilantro in North America) has very distinctive aromatic foliage and belongs to the Apiaceae family of plants.
 Its lush green leaves are rather fern-like and decorative.
 The leaves are widely used in a variety of cuisines, including Indian, Moroccan, Thai and Mexican dishes.
-However, not everyone appreciates the taste of this herb!
+However, not everyone appreciates the musty, curry-like taste of this herb!
 To some people the leaves taste uncannily like soap - and it is possible that there is a genetic underpinning to this reaction.

 If allowed to flower, coriander produces umbels of dainty white flowers, followed by spherical seeds, which are used in cooking.
 The flowers attract beneficial insects to the garden, so it can be a good idea to let a few plants fulfil their strong desire to bloom, and they are rather attractive: like miniature Queen Anne's lace flowers!
 Though the leaves on the flowering stems are smaller than on the rest of the plant, they still taste the same and can be eaten.
 In some recipes, the fleshy tap-like root is used as well.
 Fresh coriander seeds also have a pleasant taste, apparently; though they are generally harvested when they start to change colour, and dried completely on a rack before storing.